14 Easy-to-Miss Signs of Therapist Burnout — and How to Prevent It

 - Practice what you preach.
 You teach self-care every day, so take your own advice.
 Call a friend.
 Schedule a fun night out.
 Get more sleep.
 Get out in nature.
 Meditate.
 Unplug from devices.
 Take a mindfulness class.
 Read for fun.
 Do something creative.
 That is, do more things that bring you joy, and have nothing to do with work.

 It may go without saying that when we’re emotionally spent, it affects client care.
 We may be less observant in session.
 We may not be able to give clients hope.
 We may not operate as carefully.
 Our documentation may suffer.
-All this can put us at risk of committing ethical and legal violations, and having a client file a complaint.
-Burnout can even lead us to consider abandoning a career we were once passionate about, despite years of study and preparation.
+But worst of all, burnout can even lead us to consider abandoning a career we were once passionate about, despite years of study and preparation.
 This would be a tragic loss, both for us, and for the clients who need our services.

 It’s important to remember that burnout is common and treatable.
 It can be a challenge to find the time and money for self-care measures such as personal therapy, regular consultations, seeing fewer clients, or taking more vacations.
 However, an investment in self-care is essential to keep you functioning effectively and happily year after year in this profession.